OmniSharp/omnisharp-roslyn/BUILD.md

 # Arguments

+Note: The arguments below should prefixed with a single hyphen on Windows (PowerShell-style) and a double-hyphen on OSX/Linux.

   `-target TargetName`: The name of the build task/target to execute (see below for listing and details).
     Defaults to `Default`.